You and Your CourseOpportunities

-The Halls will not issue invoices for payment of resident accounts (except where required for payment via a Study Abroad Agency or other Sponsor).
+The JCU Halls of Residence will not issue invoices for payment of resident accounts (except where required for payment via a Study Abroad Agency or other Sponsor).
 It is the resident’s responsibility to ensure their account is paid on time.
 Account statements, detailing recent account activity and balance, can be issued upon request.
 Account transactions can be viewed anytime via the Accounts menu in the JCU Halls Portal.

-Residents who do not pay their fees regularly and on time are in breach of their contractual obligations and may have their residence contract terminated and their account sent to a debt collection agency.
+It is mandatory that fees are paid as they fall due.
+If the Fee Schedule does not refer to a due date for payment for any fees and charges, then those fees and charges are payable as incurred.
+Residents who do not pay their fees regularly and on time are in breach of their contractual obligations and may have their residence contract terminated and/or their account sent to a debt collection agency.

 Any resident who allows their fees to fall into arrears will be recorded as a debtor to the University and as such will not be able to obtain their results nor re-enrol.